peterjc/thapbi-pict/README.rst

    $ conda install thapbi_pict

-The same should work on macOS, but the command line dependencies likely rule out using Windows directly.
+Sadly the command line dependencies likely rule out using Windows directly.

 Alternatively, since the software is on the `Python Package Index (PyPI) <https://pypi.python.org/>`__, the following command will install